 You create dashboards and reports.
-Maybe you collaborate on them with your colleagues, too.
+Maybe you collaborate on them with your coworkers, too.
 Then you want others to have access to them.
 What's the best way to distribute them?

-In this article, we'll talk about options for collaborating and sharing in Power BI:
+In this article, we'll compare these options for collaborating and sharing in Power BI:

 Apps in the Power BI service

 Say you and your teammates want to distribute your Power BI insights to your organization.
 The best way to do that is to create an app.
 An app is a collection of dashboards and reports built to deliver key metrics for your organization.

 To create an app, you need a app workspace, with your teammates as members.
 Think of the app workspace as a staging area where you and they can collaborate on your Power BI dashboards and reports.
 All of you can create reports in Power BI Desktop and publish those reports to the app workspace, and all of you need Power BI Pro licenses.

 If you just want to share a finished dashboard with colleagues, don't add them to the app workspace.
 Instead, create the dashboard in an app workspace, and distribute the app to them.